 “We didn’t stop the attacks?” said Logan.
 “Are you freaking kidding me?”

-“And our children would have been orphans and Deirdre would have been a widow,” said Dicky.
-“I’m glad we stopped the attacks .”
+“And our children would have been orphans and Deirdre would have been left a widow,” said Dicky.
+“I’m glad we stopped the attacks when we did.”

-“As a result of what we did in stopping the attacks before they happened, we have created a brighter future for New York, even if we’re not there to see it for ourselves,” said Andrea.
+“And because of what we did in stopping the attacks before those attacks happened, we have created a brighter future for New York even if we’re not there to see it for ourselves,” said Andrea.

 Just then, William came to him carrying a message from Irene.
 Logan read the note and said, “I thought that we all agreed to meet at Thanksgiving.
 What’s happening?”

-“It’s cousin Irene,” said Sean as he also read the note.
+“It’s cousin Irene,” Sean said as he too read the note.
 “Rex tells us that she had a son this morning.
 His name is Yeagan.”